-Chris trained in archaeology, history and historical geography.
-His PhD (2001) was about the recent history of communities and landscapes in the Scottish Highlands, and he continues to research people’s changing relationships with their land and places.
-Chris has worked in heritage for twenty years.
+Chris has a background in researching the history of rural communities and places, and people’s changing relationships with the land.
+He has a PhD in archaeology and has worked in heritage for twenty years.
 He worked for government, in commercial practice and in academia before becoming a founding director of Inherit in January 2017.
 He has a depth of knowledge concerning heritage and landscape policy, the ways they are implemented in practice and the impacts they have on people’s lives.
-He has a particular interest in heritage and rural development, and in matters of ethics and justice concerning people and their relationships with heritage, land and landscape.
+He has a particular interest in the links between cultural heritage, land rights and land reform, and in the use of cultural heritage in community-led rural development and conservation.

 Who we work with

 We work with a broad range of communities, charities and NGOs, public bodies and experts.
 Our recent and current partners include: